katrinabrock/flavor-demo/README.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 ```

+Will result in each flavor only showing its corresponding final ingredient.

+## Full episode specific to some flavors

 You can also write an entire episode that only appears in some flavors by adding the `flavors` key to the top yaml with the flavor ids of the flavors it should be included in.

 ```yaml
 ---